 The major weather pattern for Half Moon Bay is fog in the summer, crisp, clear days in the fall and spring, and wet, windy winters.
 Temperatures are moderate with the summer highs in the mid 60's and winter lows in the mid 40's.

 Summer fog is most common in the mornings and evenings.

 Even on sunny spring or summer days, the Coastside Trail and Half Moon Bay Beaches can be very windy, so dress appropriately.

 The beach is located a half-mile west of Highway 1 on Kelly Avenue in Half Moon Bay.
 You can access the Coastside Trail from several State Beaches including: Half Moon State Beach, Francis Beach, Venice Beach, Dunes Beach and Roosevelt Beach.
 Poplar Beach is a City operated beach.

-No parking or entrance fees are charged at Poplar Beach.
-A $6 day use fee is required at the State owned and operated beaches.
+The City of Half Moon Bay now charges a parking fee at Poplar Beach.
+A $10 day use fee is required at the State owned and operated beaches.